MicrosoftDocs/Viva/Viva/insights/advanced/analyst/vivainsights-python-package.md

 * Perform advanced organizational network analysis (ONA), text analytics, and inference analysis.
 * Export key visualizations and analysis tables in different formats.

-The following gif shows the experience of creating a visualization of collaboration hours with the **vivainsights** R package:
+The following gif shows the experience of creating a visualization of collaboration hours with the **vivainsights** Python package:

 ![gif that shows using the Python package](../images/python.gif)

-Here are a few more examples of the visualizations you can make with this R package:
+Here are a few more examples of the visualizations you can make with this Python package:

 :::image type="content" source="../images/analyst-python-create-boxplot.png" alt-text="Screenshot of a boxplot for distribution of emails sent":::